On the homogenization of partial integro-differential-algebraic equations: Auxiliary results on -analytic material laws

 If $\eta=3/c$, using $\nu>\nu_1$, we obtain

 \end{proof} \end{rems}

 This completes the general discussion on $0$-analytic material laws.
-With the main results of Section \ref{section: hom} in mind, it is natural to discuss the following situation for material laws $M$: \begin{Ass} Assume there exist Hilbert spaces $H_1, H_2$ and constants $\eps,c>0$, $0<r<\eps/2$ with and $R(M(0))\subseteqq H_1\oplus H_2$ is closed. \end{Ass}
+In the following we focus on material laws, which satisfy the following assumption. \begin{Ass} Assume there exist Hilbert spaces $H_1, H_2$ and constants $\eps,c>0$, $0<r<\eps/2$ with and $R(M(0))\subseteqq H_1\oplus H_2$ closed. \end{Ass}

-Before we turn to Gauss-transformations on the material law, we study some structural properties of a material law satisfying Assumption \ref{Ass:1}.
+Before we turn to similarity transformations on the material law, we study some properties of a material law satisfying Assumption \ref{Ass:1}.
 These properties are stated in the next theorem for which we need the following elementary prerequisite. \begin{Le} Let $H_1, H_2$ be Hilbert spaces.
 Assume that

 is selfadjoint and positive definite.
 Then $M_{12}=M_{21}^*$ and if $M_{22}=0$ then $M_{12}=0$. \end{Le} \begin{proof} It is easy to see that $M_{11}=M_{11}^*$ and $M_{22}=M_{22}^*$ and thus